PassiveModding/pathways-node-weather-app/README.md

 - `run_[command] ENV=<layer>` - runs `make init` followed by the specified command
 - `console ENV=<layer>`
 - `list_bucket` - used to test s3 credentials, runs `aws s3 ls` to list buckets
+- `build` - used to build the docker image for the web app
+- `login_ecr` - logs in to ecr using docker
+- `push` - used to push the docker image of the web app to the currently logged in repository

 ### Layers: